xzsk2/efb-filter-middleware/README.rst

-A filter middleware for EFB
+A filter middleware for EFB QQ Slave Channel
 ==============
 A filter middleware for EFB can help you only receive messages from persons and groups you want.